Category Archives: Books

 How to avoid being duped by survivorship bias

 It’s easy to see, and pay attention to, only successful individuals and businesses, not the failures that fall by the wayside.
-This phenomenon is called survivorship bias: “the logical error of concentrating on the people or things that made it past some selection process and overlooking those that did not, typically because of their lack of visibility.”
-(Wikipedia).
-This article explains, with examples, what survivorship bias is and how to avoid being duped by it.
+This phenomenon is called survivorship bias, a cognitive error that occurs when we focus on the people or things that have “survived” a particular process while overlooking those that did not, which leads us to incorrect conclusions about a situation or phenomenon.

 Continue reading

-12 of the best executive coaching books
+12 of the best books about Executive Coaching

 Are you a manager or leader who wants to develop your coaching skills?
 Maybe you’re already a coach who wants to continue to develop personally and professionally?
 Here’s my list of books about executive coaching that have most influenced me.

 More about me: I spent ten years at Deloitte Consulting and as a civil servant at HM Treasury.
-I moved into the technology sector in 2013 and became an executive coach shortly after.
-I work with founders, CEOs & executives in high-growth technology businesses & the investment industry.
+I became an executive coach in 2013.
+My coaching clients are transitional founders, CEOs & executives in high-growth technology businesses & the investment industry.

 Continue reading